mrgrey0001/galaxy-exploration-using-python/README.md

-Its basically a  Webpage created using 'FLASk' where a user can signup/login and explore different stars & galaxys I have used PYTHON , CSS , HTML.
+Its basically a  Webpage created using 'FLASk' where a user can signup/login and explore different stars & galaxys.
+/n
+I have used PYTHON , CSS , HTML.